 Answer:

-When Phone/SMS Numbers are uploaded into the system without a country code, Everbridge detects the country based on the dial-in code (i.e. “+1”) and phone number used, while subsequently mapping it to the respective country.
+When Phone/SMS Numbers are uploaded into the system without a country code, Everbridge detects the country based on the dial-in code (for example, "+1") and phone number used, while subsequently mapping it to the respective country.

-If the dial-in code is shared with multiple countries (i.e. “+1” or “+44”), the Contact Upload uses intelligent logic that scans the first few digits of a Phone/SMS number provided and looks to identify a dial-in code that is associated with a country stored in the Everbridge database.
+If the dial-in code is shared with multiple countries (for example, "+1" or "+44"), the Contact Upload uses intelligent logic that scans the first few digits of a Phone/SMS number provided (such as area or city codes) and looks to identify a dial-in code that is associated with a country stored in the Everbridge database.
 If the system finds the dial-in code it will then use the remaining numbers provided in the string to validate the phone number against the dial-in code.
-If there is a match between the dial-in code and the phone number; our system will successfully upload the phone number for the contact record and subsequently map it to the respective country.
+If there is a match between the dial-in code and the phone number, the system will successfully upload the phone number for the contact record and subsequently map it to the respective country.

 When no dial-in code and no country code is provided, the platform will default to the contact record's country if there is a match with the phone number.